Amplify-RHYTHM for Diabetic Retinopathy

 The trial requires that you stop using melatonin, antipsychotics, and more than one antidepressant.
 If you are on one antidepressant, the dose must be stable for 6 weeks before joining the trial.

-What data supports the effectiveness of the treatment Amplify-RHYTHM for diabetic retinopathy?
+What prior data suggests that the Amplify-RHYTHM intervention is safe for patients with diabetic retinopathy?

 This trial is for individuals with diabetic retinopathy, a condition affecting the eyes due to diabetes.
 Participants should be interested in trying a new intervention called Amplify-RHYTHM for 6 weeks to potentially improve their sleep and biological rhythms.